Narendrakumar-Suresh/IRIS-LLM/README.md

 # IRIS-LLM

+> [!NOTE]
+> Still in active development.
+Contributions are welcomed.This is a very basic project.

 ## Overview

 **IRIS-LLM** is an **AI-driven knowledge curation system** that researches topics, extracts relevant information from various sources, and generates **comprehensive, well-structured reports with citations**.
 Built using **FastAPI** and **Ollama**, IRIS-LLM automates the process of gathering, synthesizing, and presenting information in a structured format, making it an invaluable tool for researchers, students, and professionals.